-OTREC is pleased to present our first Annual Report: 2006-2007 Annual Report.
-This publication is a summary of transportation research, education and technology transfer activities of OTREC for December 1, 2006 ñ September 30, 2007.
+OTREC is pleased to present our 2007-2008 Annual Report.
+This publication is a summary of transportation research, education and technology transfer activities of OTREC for October 1, 2007 to September 30, 2008.
 If you would like a paper copy, please contact us.

 OTREC students and faculty were active participants in the 15th World Congress on Intelligent Transportation Systems, held in New York City, November 16-20, 2008.
 Lisa Diercksen, an MS student at PSU presented “A Second Look at the Effectiveness of the Myrtle Creek Dynamic Advanced Curve Warning System;” Jerzy Wieczorek, an MS student in Statistics at PSU presented “Using Archived ITS Data to Automatically Identify Freeway Bottlenecks in Portland, Oregon;” Rafael J. Fernandez-Moctezuma, a Ph.D. student in computer science at PSU presented “Developing an Imputation Strategy for an Archived Data User Service in Portland, Oregon;” Galen McGill of the Oregon Department of Transportation presented “Accuracy in Real-Time Estimation of Travel Time,” co-authored with PSU Prof. Kristin Tufte.
 Prof. Robert Bertini of PSU also presented: “Empirical Evaluation of Adaptive Ramp Metering Along Two Freeway Corridors in Portland, Oregon;” and “Toward Transport Payment Integration in Portland, Oregon.”
 Prof. David Porter and Prof. David Kim, of the OSU Department of Industrial and Manufacturing Engineering also attended the Congress.
 The World Congress is sponsored by ITS AMerica, ERTICO-ITS Europe and ITS Japan.